mschuchard/linter-terraform-syntax/README.md

 ### Linter-Terraform-Syntax
 [![Build Status](https://travis-ci.org/mschuchard/linter-terraform-syntax.svg?branch=master)](https://travis-ci.org/mschuchard/linter-terraform-syntax)

-`Linter-Terraform-Syntax` aims to provide functional and robust `terraform validate/plan` linting functionality within Atom.
+`Linter-Terraform-Syntax` aims to provide functional and robust `terraform validate` and `plan` linting functionality within Atom.

 ### Installation
 `Terraform` is required to be installed before using this.
 The `Linter` and `Language-Terraform` Atom packages are also required.